 Ways to help prevent sensorineural hearing loss

 Presbycusis, also referred to as age-related hearing loss, is the gradual loss of hearing in both ears that can occur as a person ages.
 This loss usually presents in the high frequencies first and is typically progressive.
 Age-related hearing loss most often occurs because of changes to the inner ear, changes to the nerve pathway from the ear to the brain, and/or changes to the middle ear associated with the aging process.
-Not everyone will experience age-related hearing loss, but it is a common health concern.
-You may be at increased risk for developing age-related hearing loss if you have a family history of hearing loss from aging, you have a history of loud sound exposure, you have other health issues such as diabetes and heart disease, and/or you take certain medications with side effects that negatively impact hearing.
-It's important to remember that even if you loose hearing as you age, you should not brush it off as a "normal" part of the aging process, you should have your hearing tested and discuss your treatment options with an audiologist.
+Not everyone will experience age-related hearing loss and it is not a typical or even inevitable consequence of the normal aging process.
+In fact, most of the hearing loss we associate with aging is actually related to sociocusis, or noise induced hearing loss from every-day sound exposure.
+It's important to remember that even if you loose hearing as you age, you should not ignore it or brush it off as a "normal" part of the aging process, you should have your hearing tested and discuss your treatment options with an audiologist.

 Noise Induced Hearing Loss